zeeshank1/system-design-digest/fundamentals.md

 - **Purpose:**
   Automatically switch to backup systems when primary systems encounter issues.
 - **Approaches:**
-  Active-passive setups where standby systems take over, or active-active where load is shared and failures are seamlessly managed.
+  Active-passive setups where standby systems take over, or active-active where the load is shared and failures are seamlessly managed.
 - **Examples:**
-  Database replicas with automatic failover, redundant load balancers.
+  Database replicas with automatic failover, and redundant load balancers.

 #### Health Monitoring & Self-Healing
 - **Monitoring Tools:**